 I urge you to read more about my book.
 There's a generous preview of the book at the Google Books site.

-- Jules J. Berman, Ph.D., M.D. tags: common disease, orphan disease, orphan drugs, rare disease, medical terminology, medical errors, malaprop, malapropism, definition, confusing terms, confused medical terms, medical definitions, medical transcription, nomenclature, orphan drugs, rare diseases, terminology, medical transcription, common mistakes, common errors, typographical errors, sources of confusion, sources of error, medical dictionary, tricky medical terms, medical informatics
+- Jules J. Berman, Ph.D., M.D. tags: common disease, orphan disease, orphan drugs, rare disease, medical terminology, medical errors, malaprop, malapropism, definition, confusing terms, confused medical terms, confusing medical terms, medical definitions, medical transcription, nomenclature, orphan drugs, rare diseases, terminology, medical transcription, common mistakes, common errors, typographical errors, sources of confusion, sources of error, medical dictionary, tricky medical terms, medical informatics